 He didn't waste any time |

-Place: Gourd Lake Park entrance.
+Location: Gourd Lake Park entrance.

-Time: The first meeting with Gumshoe.
+Context: The first meeting with Gumshoe.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Gumshoe: